 What is the meaning of the title of the novel “Fathers and Sons” by I. S. Turgenev?

-The name has a double meaning: the opposition of two social forces - liberal nobles ("fathers") and democrats-raznochintsev ("children"); eternal contradiction of generations.
+The name has a double meaning: the confrontation between two social forces - the liberal nobles ("fathers") and the commoner democrats ("children"); the eternal contradiction of generations.

 What details of the portrait emphasize Bazarov’s democracy?

-I. S. Turgenev emphasized the democratism of Bazarov in appearance.
-His face "long and thin, with a broad forehead, flat top, pointed nose, large greenish eyes and drooping sandy sideburns, was enlivened by a calm smile and expressed self-confidence and intelligence."
-He dresses simply and emphatically casually - in a "long robe with tassels", and his hands are "red and naked", never wearing gloves.
+I. S. Turgenev emphasized Bazarov’s democracy in appearance.
+His face “long and thin, with a wide forehead, a flat upward, pointed nose downward, large greenish eyes and hanging sand-colored sideburns, was enlivened by a calm smile and expressed self-confidence and intelligence.”
+He dresses simply and pointedly casually - in a “long robe with tassels”, and his hands are “red and naked”, never wearing gloves.

-Fathers and Sons The idea of the novel "Fathers and Sons" came from I. S. Turgenev in 1860 in England during a summer vacation on the Isle of Wight.
+Fathers and Sons The idea for the novel “Fathers and Sons” arose from I. S. Turgenev in 1860 in England during a summer holiday on the Isle of Wight.
 Work on the work continued the following year in Paris.
-The figure of the protagonist so captivated I. S. Turgenev that for some time he kept a diary on his behalf.
+I. S. Turgenev was so captivated by the figure of the main character that he kept a diary on his behalf for some time.

-The originality of the landscape in the novel "Fathers and Sons" Compared with other novels by I. S. Turgenev, "Fathers and Sons" is much poorer in landscapes.
+The originality of the landscape in the novel “Fathers and Sons” Compared to other novels by I. S. Turgenev, “Fathers and Sons” is much poorer in landscapes.

-Readers' reviews are a multifaceted and very vital novel about the painful crossing of the border between youth and maturity.
+Reviews from readers: a multifaceted and very life-like novel about the painful passage of the border between youth and maturity.

-In Turgenev, I still love Rudin more, but this book also has a surprisingly many thoughts that disturb the mind.
-This book is definitely worth reading at the stage of growing up and the formation of life values.
+I still like Turgenev’s “Rudin” more, but this book also contains surprisingly many thoughts that disturb the mind.
+This book is definitely worth reading at the stage of growing up and developing life values.

 At school I really liked Bazarov.
 He seemed so romantic to me, may the character forgive me this very romanticism.
-Misunderstood, he denied recognized ideals, was bold, courageous, intelligent.
-I could not help but fall in love with Bazarov. :)
+Misunderstood, he denied recognized ideals, was daring, brave, smart.
+I couldn't help but fall in love with Bazarov. :)

 "Fathers and Sons" is a very interesting novel, because I. S. Turgenev delves into the most intimate - human relationships.
-There are a lot of themes: true love, friendship, and "unusual" people.
+There are a lot of topics that can be highlighted: true love, friendship, and “unusual” people.

 Editor's Choice